LancerLab/croqtile/Documents/getting_started_with_choreo.md

 Note 'i32' and 'int' are different in Choreo. 'i32' is a fundamental type, which can not be applied for a fully typing.

 #### Memory Attributes
-A data in Choreo is usually large.
+A spanned-typed data in Choreo is usually large.
 For such large data, it could appears in different memory hierachy of accelerator hardware since choreo moves the data across different software managed memory.
 (It is known as scratchpad memory, SPM)

 In choreo, we defines three memory attributes to annotate the data being defined, including: